SBA I - Space-based Architecture

 Not a bad day's work, all in all.

-*Please note that the views in this article are entirely my own and not those of Virgin Mobile or Gigaspaces (I am neither employed by nor affiliated with either company).
-Details that might be seen as commercially sensitive have been intentionally withheld.
+• The views in this article are entirely my own and not those of Virgin Mobile or Gigaspaces